But how do I see the patterns? How do I determine my entry and exit points?

 Bullish Candlestick Patterns

-Be aware a pattern may develop over several candlesticks and the pattern might include one or more bearish candlesticks.
-You’ll see this in the pattern examples below.
+Be aware a pattern may develop over several candlesticks, and the pattern might include one or more bearish looking candlesticks.
+You’ll see this in the example patterns below.

 Bearish Candlestick Patterns

 Bearish candlesticks provide clues to lower prices ahead.
 Once again, these can confirm an existing trend or be a reversal after the bulls finally give up and their rally ends.

 Don’t let this confuse you.
 When traders talk about candlestick patterns, they’re talking about Japanese candlestick patterns.

 We’ll learn 20 patterns today.
 The first four are my own, and the last 16 are classic Japanese patterns.
 But they all use Japanese candlesticks.